jstoobysmith/jstoobysmith/Website/_posts/2026-06-05-Unmaintained-files.md

 **Unmaintained files** would receive a lighter check, closer to the arXiv model: the content should be mainstream physics, not duplicate anything already in Physlib, sit in a sensible part of the library, be reasonably readable, and build successfully.
 Beyond that, no maintenance is promised.
 If such a file breaks in a future version of Lean or Mathlib or an update to Physlib, we simply record the last commit in which it built as the last known working version.

-To make the distinction visible in the directory listing, unmaintained files could be prefixed with `zombie_`, which has the convenient side effect of placing them at the bottom of each directory.
+To make the distinction visible in the directory listing, unmaintained files could be prefixed with `ZUnmaintained_`, which has the convenient side effect of placing them at the bottom of each directory.

 Unmaintained status would propagate: any file that imports an unmaintained file would itself be considered unmaintained.